 The project will focus on the implementation and sustainability of the Drug Consumption Rooms in several European cities and assess their impacts on the territory.

 These measures pursue objectives of both public health and safety, public tranquility and social cohesion.
-As highlighted by the European Monitoring Center for Drugs and Drug Addiction (EMCDDA, reports “European report on drug consumption rooms” 2004 and 2016 or the European Harm Reduction Network (Euro HRN), they can reduce opencast consumption and the problems that arise (nuisances, delinquency, trafficking) if they are part of a comprehensive local strategy.
+As highlighted by the European Monitoring Center for Drugs and Drug Addiction (EMCDDA, reports “European report on drug consumption rooms” 2004 and 2016 or the European Harm Reduction Network (Euro HRN), they can reduce open consumption and the problems that arise (disturbances, delinquency, trafficking) if they are part of a comprehensive local strategy.
 Yet, they also give rise to negative representations and phenomena of rejection known as the “Nimby phenomenon” (Not in my backyard) which refers to opposition by local populations over the establishment of such facilities near their home that could prevent their installation or harm their operation.

 However, several studies show public acceptance is considerably high in neighborhoods where these structures were set up when all local actors, including the local residents, were involved in cooperation and communication links (EMCDDA: Drug consumption rooms: an overview of provision and evidence IDPC: low-risk consumption rooms: evidence and practice).